 Before receiving rimabotulinumtoxinB injection,

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: certain antibiotics such as amikacin, clindamycin (Cleocin), colistimethate (Coly-Mycin), gentamicin, kanamycin, lincomycin (Lincocin), neomycin (Neo-Fradin, Neo-Rx), polymyxin, streptomycin, and tobramycin (Tobi); cholinesterase inhibitors such as ambenonium (Mytelase), donepezil (Aricept), galantamine (Razadyne), neostigmine (Prostigmin), physostigmine, pyridostigmine (Mestinon, Regonol), rivastigmine (Exelon), and tacrine (Cognex); magnesium sulfate; medications for allergies, colds, or sleep; muscle relaxants; and quinidine.
-Also tell your doctor if you have received injections of any botulinum toxin product in the past four months.
+Be sure to mention any of the following: certain antibiotics such as amikacin, clindamycin (Cleocin), colistimethate (Coly-Mycin), gentamicin, lincomycin (Lincocin), neomycin, polymyxin, streptomycin, and tobramycin; medications for allergies, colds, or sleep; and muscle relaxants.
+Also tell your doctor if you have received injections of any botulinum toxin product in the past 4 months.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
+Many other medications may also interact with rimabotulinumtoxinB, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.

 - tell your doctor if you have swelling or other signs of infection in the area where rimabotulinumtoxinB will be injected.
 Your doctor will not inject the medication into an infected area.

-- tell your doctor if you have or have ever had any side effect from any botulinum toxin product or bleeding problems.
+- tell your doctor if you have had surgery on your face, or if you have or have ever had any side effect from any botulinum toxin product or bleeding problems.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are receiving rimabotulinumtoxinB injection.